-Some warehouses are used for longer-term storage while others conduct the entire order fulfillment process, turning inventory over very quickly.
-Unlike warehouses that are strictly storage facilities, a fulfillment warehouse handles warehousing but also continuously picks, packs, and ships orders to customers.
+Some warehouses are used for longer-term storage while others conduct the entire order fulfilment process, turning inventory over very quickly.
+Unlike warehouses that are strictly storage facilities, a fulfilment warehouse handles warehousing but also continuously picks, packs, and ships orders to customers.

-This can be managed in-house by an individual retailer or outsourced to a third-party logistics company that manages fulfillment for many companies.
+This can be managed in-house by an individual retailer or outsourced to a third-party logistics company that manages fulfilment for many companies.

 How warehouses fit into ecommerce operations

 When you buy something online, it magically shows up at your home.
 But before it gets there, it was likely stored in a warehouse.
 Ecommerce is driving logistics to deliver orders placed on websites and marketplaces at record speeds — here’s how it’s made possible.

 Storing inventory is placing specific products in designated locations.
 Each SKU you sell should have its own storage spot within the ecommerce warehouse.
 Warehousing and storage make it possible to:

 - Pinpoint the exact location of any item of inventory